mandober/electron-bookmarks/README.md

 # Prelude.js

-hs-style lib of fns 4 fp
+hs-style lib of js fns 4 fp (itch-scratcher)

+exploring what can be expressed in pure js and how comfortably